Hot Runner Injection Molding – A Detailed Guide to Hot Runner System

 • The system comprises a locating ring, which creates an alignment between the injection mold and the surface base of the molding machine.
 It helps to ensure that the mold aligns with the machine properly so that when the molten plastic flows, it is collected ideally in the cavity.

 • Once the alignment is achieved, the molten plastic is injected into the mold, and the molten plastic is first heated to turn into a liquid form, making it easier for the plastic to flow uniformly.
-The hot runner system collects the plastic from the barrels and allows it to pass through the heated components it has within itself.
+The injection molding hot runner system collects the plastic from the barrels and allows it to pass through the heated components it has within itself.

 • The molten plastic then flows to the nozzles and divides into different segments the nozzle of the machine has; the number of segments will depend on the nature and shape of the component.